-As we mentioned, a user adoption strategy involves a few moving pieces.
-Project timelines and communications plans must be created to ensure the company stays updated on progress and hits important milestones.
-Self-guided and in-person training opportunities must be developed to give team members the knowledge and expertise needed to use the new technology properly.
+As we mentioned, a user adoption strategy involves a few moving components.
+Project timelines and communication plans must be created to ensure the company stays updated on progress and hits important milestones.
+Self-guided and team training opportunities must be developed to give team members the knowledge and expertise needed to use the new technology properly.

 All these things are human-led efforts.
 But many of them can be made better with the help of automation at your side.
 Imagine using automation to set up self-guided training modules that include email reminders and a tracker that notifies users of their progress.
 Or automated dashboards that track and measure success metrics throughout the process.
 Automation is key to helping leaders reduce the time they’re spending on user adoption without sacrificing quality and progress.

 Everyone should create a user adoption strategy with success in mind.
 But it’s important to set realistic, attainable goals.
-By determining which metrics you want to track and measure in the early planning stages of implementation and starting to set up the correct dashboards to view and share those metrics early are the cornerstones of organizational readiness.
+Determining which metrics you want to track and measure in the early planning stages of implementation and starting to set up dashboards to view and share those metrics early are the cornerstones of organizational readiness.

 We saved one of the most important tips for last.
 While any big, new solution will require executive agreement, what most people don’t realize is that mere agreement may secure the new technology, but if that’s where executive buy-in ends, user adoption will fall short.